nevenjovanovic/croatiae-auctores-latini-textus/README.md

 ### Download the files ###

-* From Mercurial repository on Bitbucket: go to [Download repository](https://bitbucket.org/nevenjovanovic/croalatxt/downloads)
 * From Git repository on Github: go to [Releases](https://github.com/nevenjovanovic/croatiae-auctores-latini-textus/releases) and select the most recent one

 ### With Git ###